apache/fury-site/docs/guide/dart/external-types.md

 path back to itself because the target does not exist until its constructor arguments have been read.
 This includes the target nested as a `List` or `Set` element or as a `Map` key or value.
 Generation rejects these schemas.
-Use a mutable two-phase target or a manual serializer when cycles are required.
+Use a mutable two-phase target or a custom serializer when cycles are required.
 Indirect cycles that cannot be determined from the declaration are also unsupported for constructor-based targets.